ideasrule/platon/docs/quickstart.rst

 ***********

-The fastest way to get started is to look at the examples/ directory, which has examples on how to compute transit depths from planetary parameters, and on how to retrieve planetary parameters from transit depths.
+The fastest way to get started is to look at the examples/ directory, which has examples on how to compute transit/eclipse depths from planetary parameters, and on how to retrieve planetary parameters from transit/eclipse depths.
 This page is a short summary of the more detailed examples.

 To compute transit depths, look at transit_depth_example.py, then go to